hu-macsy/simexpal/docs/user_guide.rst

 Running Experiments
 -------------------

-Imagine that you want to compare insertion sort and bubble sort on a set of instances.
+As a simple example, we compare Insertion Sort and Bubble Sort on a set of instances;
+such an example is available in the :doc:`../examples/` directory, within examples.
 To this purpose, you create a new "project" directory write a short Python script demo.py where you implemented the two algorithms and save it into "project". demo.py accepts two arguments: the algorithm name (i.e. insertion-sort or bubble-sort)